Kinship Verification through a Forest Neural Network: Proposed Method

+The output of the sigmoid function~$\sigma (.)$ is between 0 and 1.
+If $\sigma (e_p)$ is large, then the parent’s information dominates.
+The edge representation $e_p$, is defined and updated by Eq.~\ref{eq:edge} :

-This Eq.~\ref{eq:edge} uses the parent node information, i.e., $x_p$, neighboring information, x, and its incoming edge information, $e^x$.
+The matrices C, D, and E are learnable parameters.
+This Eq.~\ref{eq:edge} uses the parent node information, i.e., $x_p$, neighboring information, x, and its previous edge information, $e^x$.

-The Eq.~\ref{eq:edge2} portrays that the next edge representation, $e^h_p$, is obtained by the previous edge representation, $e^x$, and the output of the nonlinear function on that node representation.
-All updates based on Eq.~\ref{eq:hidden-vertex} to \ref{eq:edge2} on the nine graphs are performed.
+Eq.~\ref {eq:edge2} illustrates the update of the edge presentation and is similar to the residual update of the node representation.
+The next edge representation, $e^h_p$, is obtained by the previous edge representation, $e^x$, and the output of the nonlinear function on that node representation, $f(x_p)$.
+All updates of nodes and edges on the nine graphs are performed based on Eq.~\ref{eq:hidden-vertex} to \ref{eq:edge2}.

 \textit{Readout phase}: the final state of FNN is the aggregation function, i.e., mean, operated to all parent nodes of the nine graphs.
 In other words, the mean of all parent nodes in the forest represents a feature vector for the parent in that layer, $F_p^l$ as written in Eq.~\ref{eq:single-layer-mean}.
+The $n_{nodes}$ is the number of parent or child nodes.

 Then, all these mean vectors of parent nodes from all layers are concatenated together as the final feature vector for the parent, $F^p$, depicted in Eq.~\ref{eq:parent-feature-vector}.

 The child's final feature vector, $F^c$, is also obtained alike.
 The final parent and child feature vectors are sent to the next block for the classification phase.